jrandj/aws-security-specialty/README.md

     * Attack surface can be limited by minimising the number of components, libraries, and externally consumable services in use.
 You can find many hardening and security configuration guides for common operating systems and server software.

-    * In EC2 you can create your own patched and hardened AMIs to meet specific security requirements for your organisation.
+    * In EC2 you can create your own patched and hardened AMIs to meet specific security requirements for your organization.
 Note that these are effective at the point in time in which they were created, they would need to be dynamically updated with Systems Manager.

 1. Reduce blast radius (e.g., by distributing applications across accounts and regions).